medic/cht-docs/content/en/contribute/code/workflow.md

 Once you are confident that the change is complete and ready to be merged:

 1. Change the Pull Request from `Draft` to `Ready for review`.
-2. The request title will be the commit message, it is important to follow the [commit message format]({{< ref "#commit-message-format" >}}) to name the Pull Request title properly.
+2. The Pull Request title will be the commit message, it is important to follow the [commit message format]({{< ref "#commit-message-format" >}}) to name the Pull Request title properly.
 3. Add a Pull Request description:

-   - Add a description of changes, decisions, backstory, and any extra information for the reviewers to make facilitate the process and reduce follow-ups.
+   - Add a description of changes, decisions, backstory, and any extra information to facilitate review process and reduce follow-ups.
-   - Add a videos or screenshots of the tests you did before submitting the Pull Request.
-This increases understanding of the work, and allows the reviewers to catch anything that might have been missing.
+   - Add videos or screenshots of the tests you did before submitting the Pull Request.
+This increases understanding of the work, and allows the reviewers to catch any uncovered case.
    - Add the issue number, example: `medic/cht-core#123`

 4. Do a self-code review before asking for a review, this a good practice, almost always you will find things to fix.
 It saves a lot of time from you and the reviewers.
 5. Always assign a QA engineer and a developer as reviewers, they will give valuable feedback on their domain of expertise.
-It's okay to include one additional reviewer that might have more experience of a particular subject.
+It is okay to include one additional reviewer that has more experience in particular subject.
-6. Follow up on your PR, the review should happen in 24h business days.
-If you haven't received any feedback from the reviewers after that time, check if they are available, otherwise it's okay to reassign the review to another person.
+6. Follow up on your PR, to keep momentum, the review should happen in 24h business days.
+If you haven't received any feedback from the reviewers after that time, check if they are available, otherwise it's okay to request a review from another person.
 7. Once the PR has been approved by a QA engineer and a developer, wait for the GitHub Actions to succeed and ensure there are no conflicts with the main branch.
 8. Double-check the [commit message format]({{< ref "#commit-message-format" >}}) is correct.
 Make sure to recognize collaboration in the commit description: `Co-authored-by: <gitnub user>`
 9. Finally merge your work by selecting `Squash and merge`.
-This will compress all the commits into one, keeping the commit history in the repository clean.
+This will compress all the commits into one, keeping the repository's commit history clean.

 Additional considerations: